openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

     password=mySecretPasswordForNexus

     #- Non-baremetal config only - Hostname and port used on the switch for
-    #  this compute host.
+    #  this OpenStack host.
 Where 1/2 indicates the "interface ethernet 1/2"
-    #  port on the switch and compute-1 is the compute host name
+    #  port on the switch and host-1 is the OpenStack host name
-    compute-1=1/2
+    host-1=1/2

     #- Baremetal config only - Provide pool of vpc ids for use when creating
     #  port-channels.
 The following allows for a pool of ids 1001 thru 1025